dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    this state, by the stockholders in distant parts, would have brought on a famine of money.
 I know one gentlemen who would have drawn out twenty-four thousand dollars, none of which would ever more have returned among us.
-Is there any man except a madman or an idiot, that will say we have too much money and want to have less.
+Is there any man except a madman or an ideot, that will say we have too much money and want to have less.
 Can it be for the interest of this state to banish the wealth it possesses, at the very time it is complaining of the scarcity of cash.